 Social Interaction - When asked how the campus might encourage social interaction, the students were full of ideas.
 Several students pointed out how active the Western Ridge has become, referring to the table behind McGregor where students can gather to study or just hang out.
 The patio outside of the Preserve is also a favorite destination where students can eat, study, chat or watch a soccer game on the field below.
 While Worner is the center of daytime activity and acts as the nucleus of campus, the students again agreed that it could be improved to foster the serendipitous social interactions that spur the transfer of ideas.
-The Library is the center of the Library addition and reprogramming would be enhanced.
+The Library is the center of nighttime activity and students were very excited that this aspect of the Library addition and reprogramming would be enhanced.